kravietz/passphrase.today/README.md

 ## Passphrase strength

-There's just one configurable parameter in this generator: the target information entropy, which is the most commonly used to illustrate strength of passwords.
+There's just one configurable parameter in this generator: **the target information entropy,** which is the metric most commonly used to describe strength of passwords.
 If your entropy threshold is set to 35 bits the application will randomly generate candidate passphrases until it finds one that is measured above this level.
 You can increase or decrease the threshold to get stronger or weaker passphrases.